VarCharMax/SportsStoreAngular/README.md

 ## Fixes

 The author's implementation of the Product Editor is dreadful, and an object lesson in how not to implement such a feature.
-It's also incompatible with my async re-iplementation of the repository model, as it can't read and write directly to the repository, as the original design required.
+It's also incompatible with my async reimplementation of the repository model, as it can't read and write directly to the repository, as the original design required.
 However, rather than completely re-implementing it, I decided to treat it as I would a legacy code issue, and come up with a fix that does not require substantially rewriting the codebase.
 But I think it actually came out pretty well.

 The main functionality I added was validation and the ability to enable and disable the Save button in the parent component based on the validity of the form in the child.